friendly-telegram/friendly-telegram.github.io/modules/lydia.md

    Enables Lydia AI for the specified user ID, or for the user you are messaging
  - **Disable**
 [Syntax: `dislydia [user id]`]

    Disables Lydia for the specified user, or the user you are messaging
  - **Enable in Groups**
 [Syntax: `forcelydia [user id]`]

    Forcibly enables Lydia for that user.
+If sent in a group, it will also force
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MzI0MDg2MF19
+eyJoaXN0b3J5IjpbMTM4OTk3MjUzMywtOTgzMjQwODYwXX0=
 -->